nickelser/activejob-traffic_control/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/activejob-traffic_control.
+Bug reports and pull requests are welcome on GitHub at https://github.com/nickelser/activejob-traffic_control.
+Please look at the `.rubocop.yml` for the style guide.